Browning, Elizabeth Barrett

 Elizabeth, still an invalid, could hardly believe her eyes when the six years younger Brown secretly started courting her.
 In 1846 he married her secretly at St. Marylebone Parish Church and afterwards ran off with her to Italy, following the example of his idol Percy Bysshe Shelley.
 In 1847 they rented an apartment in the Casa Guidi, where she lived for the rest of her life.

 Her father disinherited her, but she had some money of her own and she got on well with her new husband.
 In 1849, aged 43, she gave birth to a son, Robert Wiedemann Barrett Browning.
-After Wordsworth died in 1850 she was mentioned as the possible new Poet Laureate, but Tennyson got the position.
-In 1856 her verse novel "Aurora Leigh" was published.
+After Wordsworth died in 1850 she was mentioned as the possible new Poet Laureate, but Tennyson was selected.
+In 1857 her verse novel "Aurora Leigh" was published.

 After her health worsened she moved from Florence to Sienna, where she lived at the Villa Alberti.
 The news that her sister Henriette had died depressed her and she died at home in 1861.
 She was mourned in the neighbourhood and buried at the Cimitero Degli Inglesi in Florence.
 The nature of her illness was never discovered, but pulmonary problems in combination with her opium addiction may have led to her death.